caribbean-apple/housing/README.md

 File Breakdown and Description

+Housing:
+    settings.py: Holds all relevant information.

+Media:
+    This is the folder where photos are stored to be used for listings and profiles.

 In Sublets:

     Models: The file contains all the database models for usage.
 This includes Users and their profiles, listings, photos for the listings, and messages between users.